-The treatment for a severe allergic reaction is an injection of adrenaline (also known as epinephrine) into the muscle of the upper outer thigh via an adrenaline auto injector (AAI), such as an epiPen, anapen or jext.
+The treatment for a severe allergic reaction is an injection of adrenaline (also known as epinephrine) into the muscle of the upper outer thigh via an adrenaline auto injector (AAI), such as EpiPen, Jext or Emerade).
 An injection should be given as soon as a reaction is suspected.

 Anaphylaxis is potentially life threatening - delays in giving adrenaline are a common finding in fatal reactions.
 It should always be regarded as a medical emergency which requires an ambulance to be called immediately.
 Always make it clear to the emergency operator that the child is showing symptoms of anaphylaxis so that they can prioritise the call.
-A useful poster on emergency arrangements to be taken is provided in Appendix 9.